saimoon-oman/Calories-Tracker/README.md

-# Calories-Tracker An iOS based basic application
+# Calories-Tracker An iOS-based basic application

-Calculate daily calories consumed by an individual.
-Swift is used to build this application in iOS platform.
+Calculate the daily calories consumed by an individual.
+Swift is used to build this application on the iOS platform.